Magnetoresistance and transistor-like behavior of double quantum dots connected to ferromagnetic and superconductor leads: Model and Formulas

 in which $I_{AP}=I(\theta=\pi)$ and $I_{P}=I(\theta=0)$.

-The definition \eqref{armr:definition} is different from the usual since we use the absolute value of the currents.
+The definition (\ref{armr:definition}) is different from the usual one, since we use the absolute value of the currents.
 This definition allows us to compare the amplitude of the currents in terms of the bias of each electrode.
-In this system the current is conducted by crossed Andreev reflections, as a result, the sign of current in each ferromagnetic terminal is linked to the averaged chemical potential of the two leads.
+In this system the sign of current in each ferromagnetic terminal is linked to the averaged chemical potential of the two leads.
 Thus, it contains the case that $V_{1}>0$ and $V_{2}<0$ but $I>0$.
-Therefore, by using the definition \eqref{armr:definition} we can define which current is larger through the signal of $ARMR$ even in the cases where we consider the dependence of $ARMR$ with the bias $V_{1}$ or $V_{2}$.
+This unusual behavior is characteristic of the crossed AR reflection and has been first pointed out by Y. Zhu \textit{et al.} in a one-dot three-terminal system \cite{principal} .
+By using the definition (\ref{armr:definition}) we can determine which current is larger through the sign of $ARMR$, even in cases when we consider the dependence of $ARMR$ with the bias $V_{1}$ or $V_{2}$.

-In the figure \ref{cplpartI} we consider the dependence of the $ARMR$ with $V_{1}$ for different values of $V_{2}$.
-The corresponding $I_{P}$ and $I_{AP}$ curves are also shown.
-We analyze the influence of the symmetry of the coupling with the ferromagnets.